 DeGroot Keep earns a good deal of hate.
-It's the only official Medieval Mode map, which strips you to mostly melee weapons (with the exception of the Huntsman, some jar-based items, and the Crusader's Crossbow).
+It's the only official Medieval Mode map, which strips players to melee weapons (with the exception of the Huntsman, protective back items, jar-based items, and the Crusader's Crossbow).
 The map is very small, and it's impossible to walk five feet without getting turned into a pincushion by the seven Snipers/Medics or ambushed by everyone.
-What makes this map so unfun are Demoknights.
-Normally, Demoknights are impractical, but on this kind of server, they're extremely difficult to kill, brutally powerful, and there are probably five of them per team at the least.
-When the central gate opens, it turns into a giant mess.
-On BLU, you can't go in without getting hit by arrows or swarmed by Demoknights, and the final point is extremely close to the RED spawn.
-On RED, the final point is so small, secluded, and easy to reach that enemy Sniper/Medics can just randomly shoot arrows and most of them will hit.
+What really make the map annoying are Demoknights.
+Demoknights are normally impractical, but on this kind of server they're extremely difficult to kill, brutally powerful, and there are probably five of them per team at the least.
+When the central gate opens, chaos erupts.
+On BLU you can't enter the fort without getting hit by arrows or swarmed by Demoknights, and the final point is extremely close to the RED spawn.
+On RED the final point is so small, secluded, and easy to reach that enemy Snipers/Medics can randomly shoot arrows and most of them will hit.
 It's a mess.

 Left 4 Dead 2.
 The Barns.
 Oh good, you've made it all the way to the stadium!
 Now all that's left is to open the gates and walk fifty meters to the safe room!
 Enjoy swimming upstream in an endless flood of zombies, with the occasional special infected throwing random stuff at you for shit and giggles!